fact-project/shifthelper_smartfact_mockup_test/README.md

  * (Remove the test tasks "Startup" and "Shutdown" from the DB Table "Schedule" - TBR)

 -----
+## SH config

+See <https://github.com/fact-project/shifthelper_deployment> for details on how to connect to the SH host in Dortmund.

+In that server, you might have to modify the SH config file for these tests.
+You'll find that config file here:

+    ssh infra-1
+    cd /net/nas/DATA/FACT/shifthelper/config
+    vi config.json

+json does now know comments, so in order to "comment something out", just use a key name which is not used.
+So to comment the current "developer" out, just rename the key to "not_a_developer".

 ## How to remove the test entries from the DB Table "Schedule"